 Applicants will be evaluated on the following:

-NOTE: Student Leaders (Team Presidents/Co-Presidents) are not eligible for this award.
+Note: Student Leaders (Team Presidents/Co-Presidents) are not eligible for this award.

 Nominees will be evaluated on the following: